-Starting mid-2020 through 2022, we will have to upgrade our sensors that use third-generation cellular communications to the fourth-generation Long-Term Evolution wireless technology, which will increase our cost of revenues.
+Starting mid-2020 through 2022, we will have to upgrade our sensors that use third-generation ("3G") cellular communications to the fourth-generation Long-Term Evolution wireless technology, which will increase our cost of revenues.
+We intend to re-use and re-deploy our 3G sensors where it makes sense to do so.